johnnymoreira91/johnnymoreira91/README.md

 ## Hello 👋

-My name is Johnny, I'm a frontend and mobile developer from Brazil
+My name is Johnny, I'm a Backend/Frontend and mobile developer from Brazil

 How to reach me: